-Intended outcome Success criteria Positive Attainment/Progress Current Year 10, GCSE 2024 FFT 50 Att 8 target for 2024 to meet or exceed 4.1 for our disadvantaged students.
+Intended outcome Success criteria Positive Attainment/Progress FFT 50 Att 8 target for 2024 to meet or exceed 41 for our disadvantaged students.
 FFT 50 P8 target for 2024 to be at least 0.0 for our disadvantaged students.
-FFT 50 EM 5+ target for 2024 to meet or exceed 28% for our disadvantaged students.

-FFT 50 EM 4+ target for 2024 to meet or exceed 49% for our disadvantaged students.
+FFT 50 EM 5+ target for 2024 to meet or exceed 52% for our disadvantaged students.
+FFT 50 EM 4+ target for 2024 to meet or exceed 27% or our disadvantaged students.
 Our evaluation of the Impact of tutoring/intervention to demonstrate a positive impact on students final grades and P8 scores within key target subjects.
-Evidence needs to show a continued closing of the Disadvantaged gap.
-Improve literacy and numeracy skills of Reading ages better than chronological progress. disadvantaged students Spelling Age better than chronological progress.
+Evidence needs to show a continued closing of the Covid and Disadvantaged gap.
+Improve literacy and numeracy skills of disadvantaged students Reading ages better than chronological progress.
+Spelling Age better than chronological progress.
 STAR test scores identify student progress closing the gap identified in 2021 to better than chronological progress.
 GL assessments identify a closing of the gap and enhanced performance particularly for our disadvantaged students from the benchmark performance measure established at the start of each academic year.
 Internal QA including lesson observations, work scrutiny and student voice recognise this improvement.
 Improved attendance for disadvantaged pupils Disadvantaged attendance moves to within the range of 93-95% and the gap between disadvantaged and non-disadvantaged students closes to <4%.
 Minimise the level of persistent absentees (PAs) amongst disadvantaged students.
+This is within the context of the impact of the pandemic on attendance.
 Ongoing monitoring of attendance and intervention will be reviewed to evaluate its impact on disadvantaged attendance levels.
 Address issues that emerged during the pandemic to achieve and sustain improved wellbeing for all pupils, including those that are disadvantaged.
-Enhanced levels of wellbeing evidenced in a reduction in the level of inclusion support referrals from our disadvantaged students and their parents.
-Student voice feedback also identifies positive perceptions and position from our disadvantaged students Improved parental engagement Sustained improvement in parental attendance to parents and information evenings as well as regular opportunities to triangulate communication.
-Improved social and cultural capital Continue to develop further opportunities for all students to increase their social mobility including trips and events.
+Enhanced levels of wellbeing evidenced in a reduction in the level of pastoral referrals from our disadvantaged students and their parents.
+Student voice feedback also identifies positive perceptions and position from our disadvantaged students